 The walk will uncover dramatic views over Cardigan Bay and Mawddach Estuary, as well as lead you on a special detour to the Frenchman’s Grave.
 The grave is the final resting place of local legend Auguste Guyard, who spent his life after the Franco-Prussian war tending to those very slopes.
 He was buried in the very place he loved the most, and we’re sure you’ll fall in love with it too.

 Much more magical than its name might have you believe, the Worm’s Head just outside Rhossili in Gower, gets its name from the Nordic ‘wurm’ meaning dragon.
 Personally, we think Dragon’s Head, would’ve been a more suitable name but we’re not in touch with whoever decides these things.
-What makes the Worm’s head so special it that you can only reach it at low tide for about four hours a day but feeling like you’re standing at the very edge of the world is well worth it.
+What makes the Worm’s head one of the best walks in South Wales it that you can only reach it at low tide for about four hours a day but feeling like you’re standing at the very edge of the world is well worth it.

 Worm’s Head is a short and easy 1.5km walk there and back from Rhossili beach, which features the beautiful views of the bay and passes the remains of an old iron age fort.
 A special treat is that you can still see the shipwreck of the Helvetica from the beach at low tide.

 If you’re feeling just about ready for a taste of one or more of these beautiful walks in Wales, but you’re still not totally sure where to stay on your trip – look no further!
 We’ve got some seriously gorgeous holiday homes in Wales to get the best out of walking and hiking trails, and if you need any help at all with your search, our concierge team is always on standby to assist you.
 If you’re situated in the North and would rather stay a bit closer to home, we’ve also rounded up the best walks in the Lake District, and our England Coastal Path blogs encompass all the glorious English coast that is soon to make up the world’s longest coast path.